 Am I cynical?
 Clearly, but I can’t hold a candle to Guerlain.

-With Mon Guerlain Thierry Wasser proves he isn’t so much the successor to Jean-Paul Guerlain as he is the heir to Jacques Guerlain.
+Thierry Wasser is the successor to Jean-Paul Guerlain.
+But with Mon Guerlain Wasser shows that he learned a trick or two from Jacques Guerlain’s.
 Jacques was known for nicking someone else’s ideas (namely, François Coty’s) and making them better.
-Wasser attempts a Jacques Guerlain with two perfumes: Lancome’s end-of -the-world-as-we-know-it lollipop, La Vie Est Belle, and Mugler’s iconic poison-apple, Angel.
-The drag is that Mon Guerlain drowns in the syrup of the former but forgets the atonal war-cry of the latter.
+Mon Guerlain riffs on two other perfumes: Lancome’s end-of -the-world-as-we-know-it lollipop, La Vie Est Belle, and Mugler’s iconic poison-apple, Angel.
 Angling between these two perfumes Guerlain casts its net as wide as possible, hoping for a hit that would break all box-office records.

 Wasser uses lavender to twist Mon Guerlain into a taffy fougère.
 Pouring it into a version of the brand’s historical quadrilobe bottle is an attempt to draw a connection to Guerlain’s classic, sweet fougère Jicky, but don’t believe the hype.
 Despite the deception a list of notes provides, Mon Guerlain has no relationship to Jicky.